 GUIDELINES FOR GARDENING DURING COVID-19

-NGT continues to monitor the situation and are following the recommendations made by the Centers for Disease Control and Prevention, the Pennsylvania Department of Health and the City of Philadelphia.
+NGT will continue to monitor the situation and are following the recommendations made by the Centers for Disease Control and Prevention, the Pennsylvania Department of Health and the City of Philadelphia.
 We encourage you to stay up to date through these websites, as well.

-We are asking all NGT community gardens to exercise and abundance of caution if they choose to visit an NGT garden and to follow the following guidelines as well as posting them at the gardens.
+We are asking all NGT community gardeners to exercise an abundance of caution when visiting an NGT garden and to follow all guidelines and have them posted in your garden.

-- Stagger visits to the garden or set-up a schedule to keep numbers low and to maintain social distance of six feet from others at all times.
-We recommend limiting the number of people in the garden at anyone time to not exceed 20% of the number of garden beds.
+- Stagger visits to the garden or set-up a schedule to keep numbers low and to maintain a social distance of at least 6 feet, (ideally 8-12 feet) from others at all times.
+We recommend setting a garden capacity that works for your garden and allows adequate social distance.

 - If you do not feel well, stay at home.

-- Wear a cloth face covering when visiting a community garden.
+- Wear a mask when at a community garden.